jamestalmage/forking-tap/readme.md

 });
 ```

-Notice how all the appropriate helper functions and shared variables make it into each test.
+Notice how all the appropriate helper functions and shared variables make it into each test. `tap` already forks and runs each file in a new process, so you just need to run the standard `tap` command and pass in the generate files.

 ## Install